 Like ACX, the ABX variations are smooth and paintable materials as they’re graded A plywood types.
 Because they have visually pleasing attributes, many construction professionals and woodworkers use them for furniture-making projects.
 Its back veneer belongs to grade B, so expect some patches and filler.

 Most ABX plywood in the market comes in 4 inches x 8 inches in overall size.
 As for the thickness, your choices are narrowed down to ½-inch and ¾-inch thick.

-When you go wood shopping, we don’t doubt that you can easily find CDX plywood options because it’s a widely available material.
-The wood’s face side is graded in the C category.
-It means that it has knots that are 1.5 inches in diameter.
+When wood shopping, you’d likely find CDX plywood readily available; it’s such a common material.
+The face side of this wood is graded as a ‘C’, which means it has knots up to 1.5 inches in diameter.

 And because its back veneer is also graded D, its flaws are slightly more noticeable than other plywood types.
 Its knotholes can range up to 2 ½ inches, and its surface is rough and unsanded.